Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Tree probabilities via Möbius inversion

 \subsection{The auxiliary process}

-We now construct an auxiliary process, which is state independent, and which jointly represents all transitions of interest for the discrete-time fragmentation process and a given fragmentation tree.
-The method is reminiscent of that used by Clifford and Sudbury \cite{CliffordSudbury}, who jointly represent \textit{all } transitions of a given Markov chain, provided it is monotone and has a totally ordered state space.
-The state space of $(\F{t}{})^{}_{t\geqslant 0}$, however, is only partially ordered; we therefore need a version that works on a tree-by-tree basis.
-We then use the auxiliary process to construct realisations of $(\Fh{t}{})_{t \in\NN}^{}$ that are compatible with a given fragmentation tree up to time $t$ and express matching events of the fragmentation process in terms of events of the auxiliary process.
+We now construct an auxiliary process, which is state independent, and which jointly represents all transitions of interest for the fragmentation process and a given fragmentation tree.
+We then use the auxiliary process to construct realisations of $(\F{t}{})_{t \in\NN}^{}$ that are compatible with a given fragmentation tree up to time $t$ and express matching events of the fragmentation process in terms of events of the auxiliary process.